APEX-AI/Docs/technical-whitepaper.md

 ## Technology

-If you were to design an AI system that created smart contracts would probably consider previous uses of AI's that...
+If you were to design an AI system that created smart contracts it would probably consider previous uses of AI's that...
 - Write software
 - Transact assets in finance
 - Optimize marketplaces